stefanija-pechevska/azure-architectural-blueprint/ARCHITECTURE.md

 - **SpringDoc OpenAPI** for OpenAPI 3.0 specification generation
 - **OpenAPI annotations** for API documentation

-**API Exposure**: All REST endpoints are **exposed via Apigee only**.
+**API Exposure**: All REST endpoints are **exposed via API Gateway only** (Apigee or Azure API Management).
 Services are not directly accessible from outside the AKS cluster.
-Apigee proxies forward requests to the backend services.
+The API gateway proxies forward requests to the backend services.

 **OpenAPI Specification**:
 - Each service generates OpenAPI 3.0 spec using SpringDoc OpenAPI
-- OpenAPI specs are published to Apigee Developer Portal
+- OpenAPI specs are published to the API Gateway Developer Portal
 - Specs include request/response schemas, authentication requirements, and examples
 - API documentation is auto-generated from OpenAPI specs
+- OpenAPI specs can be imported into either Apigee or Azure API Management

 #### 3.3.1 Order Service
 **Responsibilities**: